St Mary's Church, Shrewsbury: Arcades and furnishings

 In the opinion of the architectural historians John Newman and Nikolaus Pevsner, the nave arcades are "the finest piece of architecture in the church", each consisting of four wide bays, with semicircular arches.
 The oak ceiling of the nave has 15th-century carvings depicting birds, animals and angels.
 The Trinity Chapel contains a triple sedilia.
 The stone mensa of the medieval high altar was excavated in 1870 and placed below the present altar, which shares the same dimensions.
 The riddel posts and English Altar were erected during the remodeling of the sanctuary by Sir Charles Archibald Nicholson in 1931.
-The Altar frontals were worked and embroidered by Beatrix Mary Pennyman, wife of the vicar, during the First World War.
-The octagonal font is Perpendicular, and is carved with arcading and (now headless) angels, The pulpit dates from 1853, it is polygonal, in stone, and designed by S. Pountney Smith.
+The Altar frontals were worked and embroidered by Beatrix Mary Pennyman, wife of the vicar, during World War I. The octagonal font is Perpendicular, and is carved with arcading and (now headless) angels, The pulpit dates from 1853, it is polygonal, in stone, and designed by S. Pountney Smith.
 The floor of the church is tiled.
 The canopied clergy stall of 1897 was designed by C. E. Kempe; it was formerly in the chapel of Shrewsbury School.
 In 1729 John Harris and John Byfield designed and built a new three-manual organ to replace an earlier organ.
 This was rebuilt and enlarged in 1847 by Gray and Davison.
 The present four-manual organ dates from 1912.